Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Experimental study

 We show how \name{} is helpful to analyze GNN architectures.
 We focus on the difference between GNN architectures for homophilic and heterophilic graphs.
 We note that these analyses cannot be conducted by other Graph NAS because they cannot find suitable GNN architecture for both homophilic and heterophilic graphs.

-{\bf Selected architectures}.
-Figure~\ref{fig:bestarchitecture} illustrates the GNN architectures that \name{} found on Citeseer, Amz-c, Cornell, and Squirrel.
-These examples show that the best architectures significantly differ across graphs.
-The GNN architectures for heterophilic graphs (i.e., Cornell and Squirrel) are more complex than those for homophilic graphs (i.e., Citeseer and Amz-c).
-In particular, the best architecture for Citeseer is quite simple, so it indicates that node labels can be predicted from attributes of neighborhoods.
-On the other hand, in Cornell and Squirrel, attributes of own and high-order neighborhoods are important.

-{\bf Important components}.
-Figure~\ref{fig:montecarlotreeoutputs} illustrates the Monte-Carlo trees for Citeseer and Squirrel corresponding to GNN architectures in Figure~\ref{fig:bestarchitecture}.
-Each value next to MCT nodes is the average AUC of GNN architectures with corresponding architecture parameters of the MCT nodes.
-We can know important components and effective/ineffecive combinations of architecture parameters from these trees.

-In Citeseer, the average AUC does not have a large gap between the number of layers one and two (i.e., MCT nodes 2, 3).
+{\bf Examples of Monte-Carlo trees}.
+Figure~\ref{fig:montecarlotreeoutputs} illustrates the Monte-Carlo trees for CiteSeer and Squirrel corresponding to GNN architectures in Figure~\ref{fig:bestarchitecture}.
+Each value next to MCT nodes is the average AUC of GNN architectures.
+We can know important components and effective/ineffective combinations of architecture parameters from these trees.
+In CiteSeer, the average AUC does not have a large gap between the number of layers one and two (i.e., MCT nodes 2 and 3).
 However, if we select a single GNN layer, ReLU activation function, and GCN/GAT (i.e., MCT node 29, 30), the AUC becomes high.
-While, if we select constant for attention (i.e., MCT node 28), the AUC does not become high.
+If we select a constant for attention (i.e., MCT node 28), the AUC does not become high.
 In addition, if we select a single GNN layer and Sigmoid activation function (i.e., MCT node 22), the AUC becomes quite low.
 This example shows that combinations of architecture parameters are important rather than architecture parameters themselves.

 In Squirrel, if we select concat JKNet (i.e., MCT nodes 17, 20, and 23), the average AUC is high, which indicates concat JKNet is averagely effective for Squirrel.
 In addition, if the GNN architecture includes three GNN layers and concat JKNet (i.e., MCT node 23), the average AUC becomes quite high.
 This indicates that it is effective to separately aggregate embeddings from high-order neighborhoods.
 We can analyze the importance of architecture parameters and their combinations from Monte-Carlo trees.

+{\bf Selected architectures}.
+We here show the difference between architectures in homophilic and heterophilic graphs.
+Figure~\ref{fig:bestarchitecture} illustrates examples of GNN architectures that \name{} found in CiteSeer, Amz-c, Cornell, and Squirrel.
+These examples show that the best architectures significantly differ across graphs.
+The GNN architectures for heterophilic graphs (i.e., Cornell and Squirrel) are more complex than those for homophilic graphs (i.e., CiteSeer and Amz-c).
+The best architecture for CiteSeer is quite simple, so it indicates that labels can be predicted from attributes of neighborhoods.
+In Cornell and Squirrel, attributes of own and high-order neighborhoods are important.